OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_pages.md

   <img src="/images/modeler/Modeler-Components-List.jpg">
 </p>

-You can drag them to the Page preview area and change their Attributes, Behaviours and Styles.
-Each Component exposes a different set of Attributes, Behaviours and Styles that you can configure while modeling.
+You can drag one to the Page preview area and drop it in the intended location.
+When the component is dropped, it is transformed into a page _Element_ that references said Component, and you can change its configuration.
+Each Component exposes a different set of Attributes, Events and Styles that you can configure while modeling.

 Focusing on Attributes and Styles, its value can be set in different ways: